SilencedFrost/Neptune-4-series-X-rail/README.md

 Run at high rpm and feed the drillbit in slowly, or else it'll bite on the aluminum and you'll have a bad time! hold the extrusion down tight

+There's no need to drill deeper than the first top flange

 ![Drilling extrusion](Images/Extrusion%20-%20drill.png)